Thesupereevee1/ProdigyHacks/README.md

 ### MED
-Simply open the file that sounds more interesting, click the "Raw" button, then copy the code Next on prodegy open the make a bookbar and type javascript: then paste the code and hit enter.
+Simply open the file that sounds more interesting, click the "Raw" button, then copy the code Next on prodegy open the make a bookmark and type javascript: then paste the code and hit enter.
 Then click the bookbar